bursonic/driveMalta/Cars/Alertness.md

 2. **Stop in a proper and convenient place**
 3. Keep the call time to a minimum
 4. Reduce your speed wherever you are

+###4557 - CARS1.22

+What is the safest way to use a mobile phone in a car?

+1. Direct your call through the operator
+2. **Find a suitable place to stop**
+3. Drive slowly on a quiet road
+4. Use hands-free equipment

 ###4222 - CARS1.23